TREASURIES-US yields rise after BOC rate hike adds to higher for longer view

 By Herbert Lash

-NEW YORK, June 7 (Reuters) - Treasury yields rose on Wednesday after the Bank of Canada raised interest rates in a move that could help the Federal Reserve retain a hawkish stance when policymakers meet next week and again say U.S. rates will stay higher for longer.
+NEW YORK, June 7 (Reuters) - Treasury yields rose on Wednesday after the Bank of Canada raised interest rates, a move that could help the Federal Reserve retain a hawkish stance when policymakers meet next week and again say U.S. rates will stay higher for longer.

-The Bank of Canada hiked its key overnight benchmark rate to 4.75%, the highest in 22 years, on increasing concerns that inflation could get stuck significantly above its 2% target amid persistently strong economic growth.
+The Bank of Canada hiked its key overnight benchmark rate to 4.75%, the highest in 22 years, on increasing concerns that inflation could get stuck materially above the central bank's 2% target amid strong economic growth.

 The bond market has been slow to accept the Fed's repeated mantra that rates will stay higher for longer, but is now slowly coming around to that view, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA in New York.